 This sum comes only from the subscriptions.
 If we are to factor in donations such as direct donations or bits.
 The sum only goes up.

 It differs from streamer to streamer and how much they incentivize donations.
-Usually, people who are just starting out with a couple of subscribers or up a hundred seem to push for donations harder than those with a meaningful size of the community already.
+Usually, people who are just starting with a couple of subscribers or up a hundred seem to push for donations harder than those with a meaningful size of the community already.